Frequently Asked Questions - Flight 93 and September 11

 The thirty-seven passengers (including the four terrorists) represented a load factor of 20% of the plane's capacity of 182.
 Some authorities believe that those planning the terrorist attacks purposely chose flights to hijack which were commonly low in passenger numbers so they would face less resistance when trying to take over the plane.
 The other planes hijacked on September 11, 2001 were similarly low in passengers.

-2. Why was Flight 93 delayed in leaving the airport at Newark?
 The plane left the gate just one minute late, at 8:01 am, and ordinarily would have taken off about 15 minutes after pulling away from the gate.
 However, take-off was delayed because of the airport's typically heavy morning traffic.
 When Flight 93 left the ground at 8:42, the flight was running more than 25 minutes late.

-3. When and how did the authorities learn that Flight 93 had been hijacked?
 After forty-six minutes of normal flight, at 9:28 am, as the plane neared Cleveland, Ohio, terrorists broke into the cockpit, incapacitated the pilot and first officer, and took control of the plane, turning it southeast, on a path toward Washington D.C.

 Cleveland Air Traffic Controllers, heard this transmission from the cockpit: "Mayday.
 Hey get out of here.
 Get out of here.
 Get out of here."
 Pilots of other planes in the vicinity also heard the transmission on their radios and reported it to Cleveland Center.